kristiprifti/Implementing-Face-Detection-Authentication-in-the-Nao-Robot/README.md

 # Week 13 of 04/12/20:

-KRISTI & KRUTARTH:
+REPORT FROM KRISTI & KRUTARTH:

-• Using file Starts_attendence_with_back_click_of_head.py, to start and stop running the algorithms.
-This program

-• Found Another way of proceeding data posting is by using mechanize python library  (mechanize.py)

-REPORT FROM ALL GROUP MEMBERS:

-• We modified the python scripts.
+• Automated all the pythons code.
+We modified the python scripts.
 Now, we don't need to upload the text file manually.
 When we run the program, the text file is uploaded on the webpage when it completes taking attendance.

+• Take a pic ==>  recognize  student ==>  post data to the website, and runs again automatically.

 • This program also outputs the students who came late in class.
+Website shows these late comers.

 PLAN FOR NEXT WEEK: